Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 PART is synergistic with local school curriculums / pathways , building upon what the students learn in the classroom.
 The local high schools offer a variety of STEM classes, including engineering courses various levels of robotics.
 We encourage students to pursue high quality STEM classes as part of their schedule.

 We encourage students to get involved in STEM advocacy and community service.
-Each student is required to complete 15 robotics and technology community service hours each year.
+Each student is required to complete a minimum number of robotics and technology community service hours each year.

 Mentoring local middle school teams